Top 5 Detoxifying Foods for Thyroid Thrivers

 Studies have shown a direct link between mercury exposure and an increase in thyroid antibodies.

 Heavy metals set up camp in our tissues, where they get stored along with other toxins.
-This is especially true for our thyroid because the thyroid metabolizes things quickly; therefore, more toxins pass through it.
+This is especially true for our thyroid tissue because the thyroid metabolizes things quickly; therefore, more toxins pass through it.
 Sometimes those toxins are so chemically similar to iodine, which is utilized by the thyroid to make thyroid hormone, that the thyroid absorbs them.

 Further Reading: How Cilantro Can Help You Detox